-Bonnie Elizabeth Parker (1910-1934) and Clyde Chestnut Barrow a.k.a.
-Clyde Champion Barrow (1909-1934) were American criminals who traveled the central United States with the Barrow Gang during the Great Depression, robbing people and killing when cornered or confronted.
-At times, the gang included Clyde’s older brother Buck Barrow and his wife Blanche, Raymond Hamilton, W. D. Jones, Joe Palmer, Ralph Fults, and Henry Methvin.
+Bonnie Elizabeth Parker (1910-1934) and Clyde Chestnut Barrow, a.k.a.
+Clyde Champion Barrow (1909-1934), were American criminals who traveled the central United States with the Barrow Gang during the Great Depression, robbing people and killing when cornered or confronted.
+The gang often included Clyde’s older brother Buck Barrow and his wife Blanche, Raymond Hamilton, W. D. Jones, Joe Palmer, Ralph Fults, and Henry Methvin.
 Their exploits captured the attention of the American public between 1931 and 1935.

 On May 20, 1933, the United States Commissioner at Dallas, Texas, issued a warrant against Clyde Barrow and Bonnie Parker, charging them with the interstate transportation, from Dallas to Oklahoma, of the automobile stolen in Illinois.
 The FBI then started its hunt for this elusive pair.

-Bonnie Elizabeth Parker was the second of three children, born in Rowena Texas to Charles and Emma Krause Parker on October 1, 1910.
-When she was just four years old, her father passed away and the family moved to Cement City, an industrial suburb now known as West Dallas, to live with her grandparents.
+Bonnie Elizabeth Parker was the second of three children, born in Rowena, Texas, to Charles and Emma Krause Parker on October 1, 1910.
+When she was four years old, her father passed away, and the family moved to Cement City, an industrial suburb now known as West Dallas, to live with her grandparents.
 In her second year in high school, Parker met a boy named Roy Thornton and the pair dropped out of school and were married on September 25, 1926, six days before her 16th birthday.
-However, their time together was brief as Thornton was physically abusive and the two had several brushes with the law.
+However, their time together was brief, as Thornton was physically abusive, and the two had several brushes with the law.
 In 1929, Thornton was sentenced to a five-year prison sentence for robbery, and Bonnie moved in with her grandmother.
 She would never see Thornton again, but they were never divorced and Bonnie was wearing Thornton’s wedding ring when she died.

 Clyde Chestnut Barrow was born into a poor farming family near Telico, Texas, a town just southeast of Dallas, on March 24, 1909.
 He was the fifth of seven children of Henry Basil Barrow and Cumie Talitha Walker.
-They eventually moved to West Dallas in the early 1920s, at first living under their wagon.
-Clyde was first arrested in late 1926, after running when police confronted him over a rental car he had failed to return on time.
+They eventually moved to West Dallas in the early 1920s, first living under their wagon.
+Clyde was first arrested in late 1926 after running when police confronted him over a rental car he had failed to return on time.
 He was arrested again when he and his brother, Marvin “Buck” Barrow, were in possession of stolen turkeys.
-Despite the fact that he had legitimate jobs between 1927 and 1929, he was constantly involved in criminal activities.
+Although he had legitimate jobs between 1927 and 1929, he was constantly involved in criminal activities.

-Bonnie was working as a waitress in Dallas, when she met Clyde Barrow through a mutual friend in January 1930.
-She was 19 years-old and Barrow was 20.
-Though Clyde was a volatile ex-con and a wanted man who had vowed that he would never go back to prison, the two immediately began to spend time together.
+Bonnie worked as a waitress in Dallas when she met Clyde Barrow through a mutual friend in January 1930.
+She was 19 years old, and Barrow was 20.
+Though Clyde was a volatile ex-con and a wanted man who had vowed that he would never return to prison, the two immediately began spending time together.
 However, their budding romance was interrupted when Clyde was arrested and convicted of several criminal charges pertaining to auto theft.
-While in jail, Bonnie smuggled a gun to him and on March 11, 1930, he and his cellmates escaped.
+While in jail, Bonnie smuggled a gun to him, and on March 11, 1930, he and his cellmates escaped.
 However, freedom would be short-lived as they were captured a week later.
 This time, Barrow was sentenced to 14 years of hard labor and sent to the Eastham Prison Farm in April 1930.

-Immediately upon his release he rejoined with Bonnie and resume his life of crime.
-This time; however, he chose smaller jobs such as robbing grocery stores and gas stations
+Immediately upon his release, he rejoined Bonnie and resumed his life of crime.
+This time, however, he chose smaller jobs, such as robbing grocery stores and gas stations.